-After three years' worth of planning and construction, the worlds largest service center for musical instruments and equipment opened in Treppendorf.
-State-of-the-art workshops and testing facilities, a large spare parts warehouse and our own amphitheatre for trainings and workshops have found a home here.
-Your advantage: from now on, even more repair and maintenance jobs can be done by us right here in our office quickly and to the highest standards.
+After three years of planning and construction, the world's largest service centre for musical instruments and equipment opened in Treppendorf.
+Treppendorf, located in over 5,000m2 of state-of-the-art workshops and testing facilities, and including a large spare parts warehouse and our own amphitheatre for training sessions and workshops.
+Your advantage: from now on, even more repair and maintenance jobs can be done by us right here in our office, quickly and to the highest standards.

-The construction crews have moved in with us in Treppendorf once again and refurbished the store in Treppendorf.
-We have redesigned three departments: drums, keyboards and classic drums.
+The construction crews have moved in with us once again and refurbished the store in Treppendorf.
+We redesigned three departments: Drums, Keyboards and Classic drums.
 The drum department has undergone a complete redesign, with new exhibition and test rooms for snares, cymbals and Roland e-drums.
-After having been refitted, the keybaord department now invites musicians to test play the instruments in sound-proofed rooms
+After having been refitted, the keyboard department now invites musicians to test out the instruments in sound-proofed rooms

 2015: brand eins: The Man Who Defeated Amazon